Learning Agile Gate Traversal via Analytical Optimal Policy Gradient: INTRODUCTION

 \section{INTRODUCTION}

-Motion planning and control within constrained spaces for a quadrotor is inherently challenging due to their underactuated nature, where the translational and rotational dynamics are coupled.
+Motion planning and control within constrained spaces for a quadrotor is inherently challenging due to its underactuated nature, where the translational and rotational dynamics are coupled.
 Narrow gate traversal is a representative and demanding task that requires highly agile flight, precise pose control, and strict adherence to spatiotemporal constraints.
-It is widely employed as a standard benchmark for evaluating quadrotor agile motion planning and control methods~\cite{neunert2016fast,falanga2017aggressive,WANG2022GCOPTER,wu2024whole}.
+It is widely employed as a standard benchmark for evaluating agile motion planning and control methods~\cite{neunert2016fast,falanga2017aggressive,WANG2022GCOPTER,wu2025whole}.

-Traditional flight control for narrow gate traversal typically follows a hierarchical architecture comprising path planning\cite{liu2018search}, open-loop trajectory generation \cite{WANG2022GCOPTER}, and closed-loop tracking control \cite{lee2010geometric}.
+Traditional flight control for narrow gate traversal typically follows a hierarchical architecture comprising path planning \cite{liu2018search}, open-loop trajectory generation \cite{WANG2022GCOPTER}, and closed-loop tracking control \cite{lee2010geometric}.
 While this modular approach facilitates practical development by decomposing the overall task, it generally demands extensive parameter tuning.
 Moreover, because the upper modules operate at progressively lower frequencies and each module is tuned with static parameters (e.g. fixed weights), the overall framework exhibits limited ability to adapt rapidly to model uncertainties and environmental changes.

-Recent research has increasingly focused on learning end-to-end neural network policies for quadrotor agile flight control~\cite{wu2024whole,xie2023learning,song2023reaching}.
+Recent research has increasingly focused on learning end-to-end neural network policies for quadrotor agile flight control~\cite{wu2025whole,xie2023learning,song2023reaching}.
 These policies directly map observations to control actions.
-However, it is generally difficult to enforce additional hard constraints within such frameworks.
-Moreover, because the training typically does not utilize prior knowledge such as system dynamics, their sample efficiency is poor.
+However, it is generally difficult to enforce additional hard constraints within such frameworks, and because the training typically does not utilize prior knowledge such as system dynamics, sample efficiency is poor.
+Moreover, in the absence of online optimization, the robustness of neural network policies largely depends on domain randomization during offline training \cite{hu2025narrow,ferede2025one}, which may result in degraded disturbance rejection under unseen and extreme perturbations.